 - Regulate temperature through sweating.

-The body loses important salts, minerals (electrolytes), and fluid through sweat during intense exercising.
+The body loses important salts, minerals (electrolytes), and fluid through sweat during intense exercise.
 Hydration is the key to replenishing all these lost fluids and electrolytes and maintaining balance.

 - Reduce the risk of heat stress